Maria DeLuca: Season one-Where Maria Meets The Aliens

-Season two
+Season two — Laurie's Home

 At the beginning of the second season, it is discovered that Maria has been constantly calling Michael through the summer months although he has not been replying.
 Although she continues trying to rekindle their relationship, Michael consistently brushes her aside, often coldly and unfeelingly, deeply hurting Maria.

 As the group is threatened by a race of aliens on earth called the Skins, Michael and Maria banter while investigating one of them, named Courtney, and they discover that she has a shrine to Michael in her cupboard.
 Michael later has a short fling with Courtney, at which point Maria tells him her love is over.
 As the danger of the Skins grows stronger, however, Maria finds herself running to Michael when she fears for his safety.

 When the Skins are back to take revenge, Maria is left to save the day, using her science skills, which are almost non-existent.
 She succeeds and saves everyone's lives.

 Michael and Maria unofficially start their relationship again, with Maria becoming just as controlling as in season one.
 She tells him to get her a "damn present" for Christmas or she'll never speak to him again.
 In a last minute emergency, Michael gives her some earrings bought by Isabel, which Maria loves.
 Maria also develops a close friendship with the UFO Center manager, Brody Davis, and gets Max to heal Brody's daughter, who has bone marrow cancer.

 Michael and Maria go on a mission in mid-season two to help Michael's "sort-of sister", Laurie.

 They want to reclaim Laurie's home, which is being unrighteously occupied by her aunt and uncle, and to protect her from alien threats along the way.
 The two are faced with huge danger, in which Michael gets shot in the shoulder.
 However, he manages to save the day and thanks to Maria, Laurie gets her home back.